CortopiaStudios/GORN2-Mod-Kit/README.md

-# GORN2-Mod-Kit
+# GORN2 Mod Kit
-The official mod kit for the VR game GORN2.
+The official modding toolkit for the VR game **GORN2**.

-## How to export a mod
+## 🛠️ How to Export a Mod
-1. Mark the assets you want to export as [addressable](https://docs.unity3d.com/Packages/com.unity.addressables@1.22/manual/get-started-make-addressable.html).
+1. Mark the assets you want to export as [Addressable](https://docs.unity3d.com/Packages/com.unity.addressables@1.22/manual/get-started-make-addressable.html).
-2. Switch to either Windows or Android in [Build Settings](https://docs.unity3d.com/2022.3/Documentation/Manual/BuildSettings.html) depending on what platform the mod should target.
+2. Switch the platform in [Build Settings](https://docs.unity3d.com/2022.3/Documentation/Manual/BuildSettings.html) to either **Windows** or **Android**, depending on your target platform.
-3. Build the mod to a zip file using Mod Tools -> Build.
+3. Use **Mod Tools → Build** to build the mod into a `.zip` file.
-4. Find the zip-file in the explorer (follow the link printed in the [Console window](https://docs.unity3d.com/2022.3/Documentation/Manual/Console.html))
+4. Locate the generated `.zip` via the link printed in the [Console window](https://docs.unity3d.com/2022.3/Documentation/Manual/Console.html).
-5. Upload the zip-file to you mod for [GORN2 in Modio](https://mod.io/g/gorn-2) (make sure to upload the zip-file to the correct platform).
+5. Upload the `.zip` file to your mod page on [GORN2 at Mod.io](https://mod.io/g/gorn-2), making sure to upload it to the correct platform.
-6. Build the addressable group with the Default Build Script.
-7. Find the files at the build location (`[Project]/ServerData/[Platform/`) and zip them.
+6. Navigate to `[Project]/ServerData/[Platform]/` and zip the output files.
-8. Upload the zip file to the mod in modio
+7. Upload this `.zip` file to your mod page on Mod.io.
-9. Activate the mod in the Modio menu inside the game.
+8. Subscribe the mod via the **Modio** menu inside the game.

 ## ⛔ Limitations
-### No custom scripts
-Custom scripts cannot be exported in mods.
-Instead we recommend using the various behaviour tree components that exist in the project to create complex behaviors.
-Also, the different "reactive"-components can be used to hook up properties between objects to create custom behaviors.

-### Cannot fully test the mod in Unity editor
-Most components from the main game has been imported to the mod kit project but many of the scripts are missing the full implementation details.
-Therefor the components can be used in the mods but cannot be tested directly in the Unity editor.
-To test the mod one have to upload the mod to [Modio](https://mod.io/g/gorn-2) and download and play the mod inside the game.

-### Everything isn't moddable

-## Examples and guidelines
-There are a couple of example mods in the project under `Assets/Examples/`.
-Most of the examples contain README-files with details of how mods can be exported and things that can be done with mods.

-Various guideline documents are also included under the folder `Assets/Guidelines/`.

-## 🔪 Adding custom weapons
-It's possible to create custom weapons that are selectable in the Custom Mode weapons menu.
-Create a prefab for the weapon (currently it's recommended to see how existing weapons are implemented, for example `Assets/Cortopia/Prefabs/Weapons/BoneClub.prefab`), mark it as an addressable with the addressable label `Weapon` to make it appear in Custom Mode.

-Add the component `ObjectDescrption` in the root object in the prefab to give the weapon a specific sprite that will be shown in the Custom Mode weapons menu.
-The name that will be shown is the name of the prefab.

-## 🪖 Adding custom armor sets
-Custom armors will appear in the Custom Mode menu where the player can toggle what armor sets the enemies in the game should spawn with.
-Similar to custom weapons, create a prefab for the armor set (see `Assets/Cortopia/Prefabs/Armor/ArmorSet_Iron.prefab` how armor sets are implemented in the game), mark it as an addressable with the addressable label `Armor` to make it appear in Custom Mode.

-Add the component `ObjectDescrption` in the root object in the prefab to give the armor a spefific sprite that will be shown in the Custom Mode menu.
-The name that will be shown is the name of the prefab.

-## ⛰️ Adding custom levels
-Similar to custom weapons and armor sets it's possible to add custom levels that are accessible from the Mod Levels menu at the Custom/Endless Mode portal.
-Mark the scene as addressable with the label "Scene" and export it with the mod.
-See the example level `Assets/Examples/SampleScene/SampleScene.unity` in the mod kit project for how a level can be set up.

-The component `PlayerStartPoint` is used in levels to control where the player should start.
-The prefab `Assets/Cortopia/Prefabs/PlayerStartPoint.prefab` can be used in the scene as well.

-## 💥 Using GORN2 physic materials
-Physic material assets from the main game are included in the mod kit project.
-They are used for not only controlling how the objects behave in the physics engine but also selecting the correct VFX's and sounds on collisions, determine if objects are penetrable by the `Piercing` component and other things.

-To use the included physic materials with their other properties, you need to reference these assets as "addressables" and not use direct referencing, for example using the materials directly in `Collider` components.
-Otherwise, when exporting the mod, the assets will be copied resulting in their own unique objects that aren't recognized in the main game when for example playing collision VFX's, etc.

-The mod kit includes the component `ColliderMaterialReference` which is put on game objects with colliders to set the collider material using physic materials as "addressables" references.
-When exporting the mod the `ColliderMaterialReference` will use the correct material material in the game.

-## Referencing main game assets inside a mod
-The mod kit project contains a bunch of prefabs imported from the main game.
-Most of these don't contain the full implemention but can still be referenced in mods to for example spawn weapons from the main game, etc. To use these prefab they need to be referenced as "addressables" and not through direct references.
-An example is to use the component `SingleSpawner`.
-This component references assets with Unity's addressables system to spawn the full object inside the game using the mod.

-## Overriding existing assets
-Some assets can be overridden in the main game, for example giving enemies shovels instead of swords when they spawn throughout the game, or just spawn chicken instead of Rokibes, new armor sets, levels, etc. To do this the assets that are exported in the mod by marking them as addressable and changing the address to the same as an asset from the main game.
-The address of a main game asset can be found by selecting the asset in the `Assets/Cortopia/` folder (or inspect `Assets/AddressableAssetEntries.txt`) and copy the address that is shown in the inspector next to the addressable toggle.
-Then paste that address to the mod asset.
+### ❌ No Custom Scripts
+Custom scripts cannot be included in mods.
+Instead, use the available **behavior tree components** provided in the project to create complex logic.
+You can also use the various **"reactive" components** to link properties between objects and build interactive behaviors.

+### ⚠️ Limited Testing in the Unity Editor
+While most components from the main game have been imported into the mod kit, many lack full implementation details.
+These components can be used in mods but cannot be fully tested in the Unity Editor.
+To test your mod, upload it to [Mod.io](https://mod.io/g/gorn-2), download it in-game, and test it within the GORN2 runtime.

+### 🛑 Not Everything is Moddable
+Certain systems and content from the main game are not exposed for modding.

+## 📂 Examples and Guidelines
+Example mods can be found under `Assets/Examples/`, most of which include `README` files with export instructions and usage tips.

+Additional guidelines are located in `Assets/Guidelines/`.

+## 🔪 Adding Custom Weapons
+You can create custom weapons that appear in the **Custom Mode** weapons menu.

+- Create a weapon prefab (refer to `Assets/Cortopia/Prefabs/Weapons/BoneClub.prefab` for reference).
+- Mark the prefab as **Addressable** and assign it the label `Weapon`.
+- Add the `ObjectDescription` component to the root object of the prefab to assign a custom icon and display name in the Custom Mode menu (the displayed name is the prefab's name).

+## 🪖 Adding Custom Armor Sets
+Custom armor sets appear in **Custom Mode**, where players can choose which armors enemies spawn with.

+- Create an armor set prefab (e.g., `Assets/Cortopia/Prefabs/Armor/ArmorSet_Iron.prefab`).
+- Mark it as **Addressable** with the label `Armor`.
+- Add the `ObjectDescription` component to the root object to assign a custom icon for the menu (the displayed name is the prefab's name).

+## ⛰️ Adding Custom Levels
+You can create custom levels accessible from the **Mod Levels** portal in **Custom/Endless Mode** in the **Hub**.

+- Mark your scene as **Addressable** with the label `Scene`.
+- Include it when exporting your mod.
+- Refer to `Assets/Examples/SampleScene/SampleScene.unity` for setup guidance.
+- Use the `PlayerStartPoint` component to define the player’s spawn location.
+You can place the prefab from `Assets/Cortopia/Prefabs/PlayerStartPoint.prefab` in your scene.

+## 💥 Using GORN2 Physic Materials
+The mod kit includes physic materials from the main game.
+These not only define physical interactions but also control collision effects, audio, VFX, and penetration logic via the `Piercing` component.

+To use them:

+- **Do not** assign these materials directly in the `Material` field in `Collider` components.
+- Instead, reference them via the `ColliderMaterialReference` component on your objects.
+This ensures that the correct materials are used in-game without duplicating them, which could cause issues with collisions or effects.

+## 🎮 Referencing Main Game Assets
+The mod kit includes many prefabs from the main game.
+While most do not contain full implementations, they can still be referenced via the Addressables system.

+Example:
+Use the `SingleSpawner` component to spawn main game assets using Addressable references.

+## 🧩 Overriding Existing Game Assets
+Mods can override certain game assets.
+For example, you could replace swords with shovels, swap enemy types like Rokibes with chickens or change the armor sets used in the campaign levels.

+To do this:

+1. Mark the mod asset as **Addressable**.
+2. Change its address to match the address of the asset you want to override.
+   - To find an asset's address:
+     - Locate it in the `Assets/Cortopia/` folder,
+     - Or refer to `Assets/AddressableAssetEntries.txt`.
+   - Copy the address from the **Inspector** and paste it into your mod asset's address.